 As Fairfax County grew, more volunteer fire companies were established throughout the county, in the towns of Vienna, Clifton, Herndon, and the growing areas of Lorton and Great Falls, McLean.
 This required more coordination of a responses and the establishment of a numbering system.
 The Burke Volunteer Fire Department was assigned the number “14” and soon became known as Company 14.
 Contrary to popular myth, the numbers were not assigned from oldest department to newest, though it is fairly close.
 According to lore, numbers were assigned based on when the applications arrived at the courthouse, which is why McLean Volunteer Fire Department is Company 1.
 They were not the first fire department in the county (it was probably the Fairfax Volunteer Fire Department), but rather the first department to show up at the courthouse to get a number assignment.

 In 1954, Fairfax County began hiring full time “firemen” (as they were called) assigning one to each of the then 17 volunteer stations.
-These were we known as the “paid men”.
+These were known as the “paid men”.
 At the time there were no women in either the career or volunteer ranks.
 The full time firefighters generally worked during the daytime, Monday through Friday, serving primarily as the fire truck driver and operator.
 In the early days, only some of the fire departments had ambulances for medical response.
 In some areas, there were separate organizations called “rescue squads” that only provided medical service and responded to vehicle accidents.
-These two systems merged into departments providing both fire and emergency medical response; which is the system today.
-As the county grew into a commuter community and demand for services grew, the all-volunteer system was not able to meet the mandate for immediate response and more full time firefighters were needed, both in the daytime and at night.
+These two systems merged into departments providing both fire and emergency medical response, which is the system today.
+As the county grew into a commuter community and demand for services grew, the all-volunteer system was not able to meet the mandate for immediate response.
+More full time firefighters were needed, both in the daytime and at night.
 Today, each of the county’s 38 fire stations have full time career firefighters working 24/7.

 The Burke Volunteer Fire Department celebrated its 15th anniversary in 1963.
 At that time the department had 47 active “operational” members (56 total members) including the three paid firefighters.
 The station had four fire engines and one ambulance protecting a community of approximately 40 square miles.
 That year the department was in the planning stages for building a new fire station.
 Much of it was built by the members themselves, who possessed bricklaying, carpentry and other skills.
 The new building was dedicated on November 3, 1963.
-Over the years, improvements were made, and second story was added in the late 70’s to add a much needed bunkroom, showers and meeting rooms for the growing volunteer and career members.
+Over the years, improvements were made, and second story was added in the late 70s to add a much needed bunkroom, showers and meeting rooms for the growing volunteer and career ranks.

 By 1965, the Burke VFRD had five fire trucks and one carry-all ambulance: a 1950 Chevrolet Pumper, a 1952 Ford Pumper, a 1960 Dodge Pumper (Brush Truck), a 1963 Ford Pumper, a Rescue Boat, a 1964 Chevrolet Ambulance and a 1965 Jeep.
 This equipment was manned by four career firefighters and 58 volunteers.
 The first due area population had increased to 18,000 people.
 In 1966, the department purchased a new Cadillac Ambulance, and in 1967 the station bought a 1966 Seagrave pumper.
 By 1969, a second Seagrave pumper was purchased and there were now 7 career firefighters assigned to the station, including a station captain.
 1969 was also the year Hurricane Camille struck the area.
 This was a major storm that caused extensive flooding in the low lying Burke area including Guinea Road, what is now Burke Centre and areas surrounding Burke Lake, many requiring evacuations and water rescues.